mixmix/blogposts/coop-source.md

 ![](./images/protozoa_logo.png)

-_If you're an excellent human with an rad project you'd like to collaborate on, we'd love to hear from you.
+_If you're an excellent human with a rad project you'd like to collaborate on, we'd love to hear from you.
 I'm mix@protozoa.nz, or you can join the scuttleverse from [scuttlebutt.nz](https://www.scuttlebutt.nz)_